SAC Honors Academy Program

 Through the Student Organization for the Honors Academy Program (SOHAP), students can serve as any of the five officer positions.
 Students have an opportunity to exercise leadership, effective communication and interpersonal skills essential to their professional growth.

-Experiential Learining (EL) is hands-on learning that involves a real-world-problem-solving process.
+Experiential Learning (EL) is hands-on learning that involves a real-world-problem-solving process.
 EL encourages students to synthesize and analyze information through critical thinking as a result of teamwork, communication and research.
 Students interact with each other and course content through concrete experiences, developing methods and solutions to difficult problems and/or controversies.
 Students complete guided reflection throughout and at the culmination of their experiences.
-Students who cannot complete an Honors Academy Program course before transferring can substitute this requirement with EL.
+Students who cannot complete an Honors Academy Program course before transferring can substitute this requirement with a semester-long EL project.

 We coordinate with on and off-campus partners to arrange direct community service experiences for our students.
 These opportunities expose students to issues they are studying in the curriculum and with agencies doing meaningful work in the community.
 Some opportunities may include job placement within these agencies.
 Students develop a commitment to giving back to the community as an important preparation for citizenship, career and life.

-Our program offers culminating experiences wherein students complete a semester-long project that integrates and applies what they have learned in a Capstone course.
-Completed in the final semester at the College, the project may be a research paper, a performance, a portfolio or an exhibit of artwork.
+Our program offers culminating experiences wherein students complete a semester-long project that integrates and applies what they are studying in both Honors and non-Honors courses.Typically completed in the final semester at the College, the project may be a scholarly research paper, a performance, a portfolio, an exhibit of artwork or any combination of these modes of expression.
+Students submit a final reflection paper at the end of their Capstone project.
+Beginning in Spring 2021, students who wish to complete the Honors Academy Program with Distinction will be required to present their project at the Honors Symposium.

 Honors Academy Program faculty schedule specific study sessions in the Center to support student learning.